electron/electron/docs/api/dialog.md

 # dialog

-The `dialog` module provides APIs to show native system dialogs, such as opening files or alerting, so web applications can deliver the same user experience as native applications.
+Display native system dialogs for opening and saving files, alerting, etc.

 An example of showing a dialog to select multiple files and directories: